Skip to main content Go to Site Map

 Overview

-This 20-week course gives you the opportunity to develop an understanding of technical and creative photographic processes, practices, and the photo-imaging industry.
+This 20-week Skills Education Group (SEG) Award Level 1 accredited course provides an intermediate stage in your photographic learning and will enable you to develop an understanding of technical and creative photographic processes, practices, and the photo-imaging industry.

-To book your place today, simply click the 'Book Now' button to be taken to AUB's secure online store, where you can complete your booking.
+To book your place today, simply click Book Now to be taken to AUB's secure online store, where you can complete your booking.
 You can also sign up to our newsletter for short course updates.

 You’ll develop skills to take and manipulate images using a range of equipment, techniques, and image processing software.

-Whether you are seeking to pursue a career in photography or the creative and visual arts, want to take your photography to the next level, or simply wish to understand how to get the most out of your camera, this course will allow you to advance in your skills and understanding whilst you strengthen your visual voice and create a portfolio of images to be proud of.
+Whether you are seeking to pursue a career in photography or the creative and visual arts, want to take your photography to the next level, or simply wish to understand how to get the most out of your camera, this course will allow you to advance in your skills and understanding while you strengthen your visual voice and create a portfolio of images to be proud of.

 • Basic media and materials handling practice within photography.